 A sure-fire way to provide something useful to your site visitors and earn yourself a little moolah is through reviewing the products and services you use.
-I am going to show you how to write a product review that satisfies both these points.
+I am going to show you how to write product reviews that satisfy both these points.
 By this I mean a review that truly helps your readers AND that actually sells the product or service you’re recommending.

 Why Should You Write Product Reviews?